SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 ### 1.2try case with accessing samba server on VM Debian from Host macOS

+#### 1.2.0Idea combat

+This try to access the samba server of Guest VM Debian on Host machine macOS

+terminal command. if Guest and host machine are all at router with under the

+same net, host can access the share folder of Guest's samba server; but when it

+ comes NAT status, Host should need to use port forwarding to access.
+Though I

+do that port forwarding, Host still can access the Guest via liking

+`127.0.0.1:xx445`.

+Also, the share folder `share_folder_via_samba_to_mac` of samba server of Guest

+VM Debian is under `~/share_folder_via_samba_to_mac`, with user name

+`sharewithmac`, and user password `user_password`.

 #### 1.2.1Refer

 1.[Ubuntu16.04 access the sharing folders of Windows via Internet with Samba(Chinese Blog)](https://blog.csdn.net/Yemiekai/article/details/113432451).